w3cloud/starwebprint/README.md

 Following are the benefits of rendering first as html and convert it to canvas over dierctly drawing in the canvas:
 * While drawign text to canvas, we have to code to do the word wrapping.
 HTML tags provide automatic word wrapping.
-* First we have to determine the height of the canvas (paper).
-We have to calculate the height.
-Most of the time, a two pass logic is needed.
+* First you have to determine the height of the canvas (paper).
+Then in the second pass you have to draw.
+In essense you need a two pass logic.
+By using html to render, you eliminate this hussle.
 * Images are can be sized easily with html.
 * Easy code maintenance.
 You will be using the same technolgies (like angulajs) that you are already familier with.